This post was co-authored by Teddy Ferdinand. Who is working as Cloud Security Architect 🐻

 Introduction

-In this series, we will talk about the emergence of the DevSecOps movement, and more especially, what are the benefits of introducing a DevSecOps approach on your existing CI/CD Pipelines.
+In this series, we will talk about the emergence of the DevSecOps movement, and more especially, what the benefits are of introducing a DevSecOps approach to your existing CI/CD Pipelines.

 CI/CD Pipeline